Jharsuguda: Culture

+Languages

 Transport

 Since the Colonial era, the city has had a relatively developed transportation network.
 Primary modes of transport are auto rickshaws, taxi and private and state operated buses.

 The Jharsuguda Airport is operational since 2019 at Durlaga.
 It had an airstrip since British times, which is currently upgraded to a full-fledged airport.
-First flight from Jharsuguda took off in September 2018 after Prime Minister of India, Narendra Modi, inaugurated VSS Airport (Veer Surendra Sai Airport) on 22nd September, 2018.
+First flight from Jharsuguda took off in September 2018 after Prime Minister of India, Narendra Modi, inaugurated VSS Airport (Veer Surendra Sai Airport) on 22 September 2018.

-On February 28, 2019, low cost airline Spicejet announced regional connectivity from Jhasurguda to various state capitals such as Kolkata, Hyderabad as well as with New Delhi under the UDAN (Ude Desh ka Aam Nagrik) regional connectivity scheme.
+On 28 February 2019, low cost airline Spicejet announced regional connectivity from Jhasurguda to various state capitals such as Kolkata, Hyderabad as well as with New Delhi under the UDAN (Ude Desh ka Aam Nagrik) regional connectivity scheme.

 Jharsuguda railway station is an important railway junction on the Tatanagar–Bilaspur section of the Howrah-Nagpur-Mumbai line and the Jharsuguda-Vizianagaram line.
 The railway station comes under South Eastern Railway.

 Jharsuguda is connected to various towns of the states by State Highway 10 (now a part of Biju Expressway) and National Highway 49.

 Politics

-The current Member of the Legislative Assembly from Jharsuguda Assembly Constituency is Naba Kishore Das, who won the seat in 2009 and again in 2014.
+The current Member of the Legislative Assembly from Jharsuguda Assembly Constituency is Tankadhar Tripathy, who won the seat in 2024.

 Jharsuguda is currently under Bargarh constituency of the Lok Sabha.
 This constituency came into existence in 2008 as a part of delimitation of parliamentary constituencies based on the recommendations of the Delimitation Commission of India in 2002.
 Jharsuguda was previously under the Deogarh constituency of the Lok Sabha.
 The current Member of Parliament from Bargarh is Suresh Pujari from the Bharatiya Janta Party, taking office in 2019.

 Education

 The pre-collegiate medium of instruction in schools is predominantly English, Sambalpuri, Hindi and Odia.
 The medium of instruction in educational institutions after matriculation in colleges is English.
 Other medias of instruction also exist in Jharsuguda.
 Schools and colleges in Jharsuguda are mostly government-run, but schools run by private trusts and individuals also exist.
-The schools are affiliated with either the Odisha State Board under the Board of Secondary Education (BSE), Central Board of Secondary Education or Council of Higher Secondary Education (CHSE), Indian Certificate of Secondary Education.
+The schools are affiliated with either the Odisha State Board under the Board of Secondary Education (BSE), Central Board of Secondary Education or Council of Higher Secondary Education (CHSE), Indian Certificate of Secondary Education (ICSE), Central Board of Secondary Education (CBSE).
 After completing 10 years of schooling in secondary education, students enroll in higher secondary school, specialising in one of three streams – arts, commerce or science.

 In November 2016, the professional accounting body Institute of Chartered Accountants of India opened a branch at Jharsuguda.
+The biggest name in Jharsuguda district is Laxminarayan Mishra, who was a freedom fighter, writer, a nationalist during British raj and a politician from western Odisha.